 A core element of the project is to foster public-private partnerships to leverage government funding through FEMA and HUD for both pre- and post-disaster mitigation and recovery work.
 The partners held discovery workshops in Puerto Rico and Texas in late 2018.
 Additional detail on the project is available here.

-To help elaborate on the importance of the energy sector to resilient infrastructure, the BCSE has prepared a set of principles that can serve as additional background information for the “Readiness for Resilience Project, and compiled a collection of case studies to demonstrate resilience in action.
+To help elaborate on the importance of the energy sector to resilient infrastructure, the BCSE has prepared a set of principles on climate change that can serve as additional background information for the “Readiness for Resilience Project, and compiled a collection of case studies to demonstrate resilience in action.